DigitalMediaServer/DigitalMediaServer/src/main/external-resources/plugins/README.md

 and configure the version in a properties file to run from Eclipse [click](https://github.com/taconaut/pms-mlx/blob/master/src/test/resources/project.properties#L4) and when packaged [click](https://github.com/taconaut/pms-mlx/blob/master/src/main/resources/project.properties#L10).
-In ExternalFactory, specify the UMS classloader as the base class loader for the one instanciating the plugins [click](https://github.com/taconaut/pms-mlx/blob/master/src/main/java/net/pms/plugins/PluginsFactory.java#L281).
+In ExternalFactory, specify the DMS classloader as the base class loader for the one instanciating the plugins [click](https://github.com/taconaut/pms-mlx/blob/master/src/main/java/net/pms/plugins/PluginsFactory.java#L281).
 Then you can put the plugins into /src/main/external-resources/plugins.

-Load both the modified UMS and your plugin projects to the same workspace and launch UMS using debug mode.
+Load both the modified DMS and your plugin projects to the same workspace and launch DMS using debug mode.